offsideAI/DeepOffsideAI/README.md

 # ChatOffside
-ChatOffside is a conversational AI that acts as an autonomous agent and automates tasks
+ChatOffside is a chatbot for prompt management and project management